Clay10J/OpenDMS/QUICKSTART.md

-# MDMSGA Quick Start Guide
+# OpenDMS Quick Start Guide

-Get MDMSGA running in minutes with this quick start guide.
+Get OpenDMS running in minutes with this quick start guide.

 ## Option 1: Using Docker (Recommended)